IndustryNav: Exploring Spatial Reasoning of Embodied Agents in Dynamic Industrial Navigation: Introduction

-To overcome these limitations, we present IndustryNav~(see \cref{fig:industrynav_intro}), an active and dynamic industrial navigation environment designed to evaluate the spatial reasoning abilities of embodied agents.
+To overcome these limitations, we present IndustryNav~(see \cref{fig:industrynav}), an active and dynamic industrial navigation environment designed to evaluate the spatial reasoning abilities of embodied agents.
 Specifically, we manually create 12 dynamic warehouse scenarios using Unity, guided by 5 experts.
 This environment supports high-fidelity simulation of diverse warehouse assets and dynamic scenarios (moving objects and humans).
 To evaluate holistic spatial reasoning ability, we propose a PointGoal navigation pipeline that provides both egocentric images and global odometry information.
 Such a pipeline is effective in fully leveraging the global and local planning capabilities of VLLMs to complete the navigation task.
 Furthermore, to comprehensively evaluate the proficiency of VLLMs, we introduce five metrics across three key dimensions, \ie, task success, trajectory efficiency, and decision-making safety.
 These metrics provide a fine-grained assessment of spatial awareness and safety-oriented reasoning, complementing traditional navigation success measures and offering deeper insights into VLLM performance in dynamic environments.
-Our contributions are threefold: \begin{itemize} \item We propose the \textit{first} dynamic industrial navigation benchmark built on Unity to evaluate and advance the spatial reasoning abilities of embodied agents, allowing active interactions with dynamic environments.
-To support this benchmark, we manually construct a series of realistic industrial simulation scenarios to facilitate future research.
-Furthermore, we conduct a comprehensive evaluation of state-of-the-art VLLMs, including five closed-source and four open-source models, and derive several key insights.
+Our contributions are threefold: \begin{itemize}[topsep=0pt,partopsep=0pt] \item We propose \textbf{IndustryNav}, the \textit{first} industrial navigation benchmark built on the Unity engine, designed to evaluate and advance the spatial reasoning abilities of embodied agents in interactive and dynamic industrial environments.
+To support this benchmark, we manually develop a suite of high-fidelity industrial simulation scenarios, which will be released across Linux, macOS, and Windows to ensure broad accessibility for the research community.
+Furthermore, our platform natively supports depth-based observation and headless execution, facilitating efficient training and deployment.

 \item We present an effective zero-shot navigation pipeline designed to evaluate the local-global planning abilities of current VLLMs.
 The pipeline decomposes the PointGoal navigation into local-global planning and action stages, allowing VLLMs to jointly analyze egocentric observations and global odometry information to generate coherent and goal-directed actions.
+Furthermore, we conduct a comprehensive evaluation of fourteen state-of-the-art VLLMs based on this pipeline, and derive several key insights.

 \item We introduce two new metrics ``{collision rate}'' and ``warning rate'' to better evaluate the agent's ability to estimate spatial distance and maintain safe navigation behaviors.
 The collision rate quantifies the proportion of episodes where the agent physically collides with surrounding objects or humans.
 In contrast, the warning rate measures the frequency at which an agent approaches a safety-critical distance threshold, such as within a predefined buffer zone around obstacles.